 Foreclosures in Kentucky are court ordered sales conducted by the circuit court master commissioner.
 Consensual liens like a mortgage voluntarily give the lien holder an interest in the property.
 Non-consensual liens include tax, mechanic and judicial liens also allow foreclosure.
 The process for consensual and non consensual liens is similar.
 But some liens can be stripped, others can’t.
 Kentucky foreclosures are filed in the county where the property is located.

 The Foreclosure Complaint

 Filing the foreclosure complaint with the circuit court only starts the foreclosure.
 The Plaintiff must include all parties that may have an interest in the property.
-This includes the county sheriff for the interest in any property taxes, spouse, mortgage or judgment lien.
+The necessary parties include the county sheriff for the interest in any property taxes, spouse, mortgages or judgment liens.
 Normally a Plaintiff will perform a title search to find any party that may have an interest in the property.
-Failing to properly sell the home may put the Commissioner at risk of a lawsuit.
+The failure to sell the home properly may put the Commissioner at risk of a lawsuit.
 The Commissioner is normally very careful to follow proper procedures.

 The Plaintiff must plead in the complaint that the homeowner is in default.
-This includes the basis for the foreclosure such as non payment.
+A quality pleading includes the basis for the foreclosure such as nonpayment.
 The note and mortgage normally state the rights and responsibilities of the lien holder and homeowner.
 In the foreclosure complaint, the lien holder must explain or claim:

 - The interest the Plaintiff has in the property,